 If you move because of your business or job, you may be able to deduct certain moving costs that would otherwise be considered personal living expenses.
 In order to qualify, you must have moved in connection with your business or for an employer.
 The new workplace must be at least 50 miles farther from your old home than your old workplace was.

-To learn more deductible small business expenses for 2013, look for Part Two of this article next week at BizSale.com.
+To learn more deductible small business expenses, look for Part Two of this article next week at BizSale.com.